 Electronics and Media

 Camera, plus extra battery, charger, and a few memory cards.
 If you have a choice, pick a camera that is slim enough to slip into a pants pocket, but still has good resolution and video mode.
 SD cards are almost cheaper in the West and certainly easier for you to find before you depart.
 Of course, if you have some of the higher-end iPhone / Galaxy models, their cameras are amazing and have plenty of on-board storage...

 Tablet or smartphone, plus charger/transfer cable.
 Your best bet for inflight entertainment, games at 2 am when you can’t sleep, and to show photos to fellow travelers and friendly locals.
 Check with your Transpacific airline to see if they have USB or electric sockets at your seat.
 You can't count on universal or cheap Wi-Fi access, but with your mobile device you're more likely to be able to sniff out an open router to get messages and photos back home.
 And you'll want to be able to get at your airline itinerary and weather reports.

 Notebook / 3-ring binder – with pockets to stow the receipts, tickets, government documents, and brochures you pick up during the trip.
 You want a place to consistently take notes and record ideas.
 This is also where you’ll want to keep your list of phone numbers and emergency contacts, eyeglasses prescription, and travel itinerary.

-There are as many list suggestions as there have been travelers, and we’ve linked to a few others to provide more perspectives.
-Balancing the desire to take “everything” against physical and economic constraints will always be a struggle for every family and every trip (half of what we took we didn’t use, while there were a few items we dearly wished we had brought), and there is no “perfect” way to pack.
+Balancing the desire to take “everything” against physical and economic constraints will always be a struggle for every family and every trip (even with years of voyages under our belts, it seems that half of what we take we don’t use, while there are always a few items we dearly wished we had brought), and there is no “perfect” way to pack.